AldyPy/seleksister-24/Klak-klak-klakulator/README.md

 [SYNTAX ERROR]
 ```

-6. Exponential expressions will throw a syntax error if the result is extremely large.
+6. Exponential expressions will throw a syntax error if the amount of significant figures exceeds 50 (in other words: if the result is absurdly large or small).
 ```
 >>> 99999999999999 ^ 9999999999
 [SYNTAX ERROR]

->>> 2 ^ 100
+>>> 2 ^ (-2024)
 [SYNTAX ERROR]

 >>> 2 ^ 99